Skip to the content.

 Room Target Generator

 This tab can be used to create custom room target curves using low-shelf and high-shelf filters.
-These targets can be used later in quick configuration and dataset export.
+These targets can be used later in the binaural simulations.

 Enter Target Name (Optional)